Skip to main content

 1000 Vin Scully Ave., Los Angeles, CA, 90012

-Among the oldest and most storied Major League Baseball stadiums, Los Angeles’ Dodger Stadium has attracted sports fans since its opening in 1962.
-Located in the city’s Elysian Park neighborhood, the landmark happens to be the country’s largest baseball stadium, and it also regularly hosts concerts and Los Angeles Dodgers home games.
+Among the oldest and most storied Major League Baseball stadiums in the United States, Los Angeles’ Dodger Stadium has attracted sports fans since its opening in 1962.
+Located in the city’s Elysian Park neighborhood, the landmark is also the country’s largest baseball stadium, and regularly hosts concerts and other special events, in addition to home games for the World Series–winning Dodgers.

 The Basics